Montmartre History and Entertainment Culture

 Plaster of Paris and windmills

-Gypsum—the raw material from which plaster of Paris is extracted—had been mined from the Montmartre hill for centuries.
+Gypsum had been mined from the Montmartre hill for centuries.
 Place Blanche (White Square) and the Rue Blanche (White Street) recall the chalky dust as the loaded carts unsteadily ground their way downhill.

-The other more visible traditional activity on Montmartre was milling.
+Another traditional activity on Montmartre was milling.
 Windmills used to fan out on the crest of the hill catching the wind.
 Two survive and can still be seen on this walk.

 Montmartre avoids systematic 19th century redevelopment